A business guide to the new Main Street Lending Program

 What is the rate and terms of the loan?

-Loan terms are a four-year maturity at LIBOR plus 3%.
+Loan terms are a five-year maturity at LIBOR (1 or 3 month) plus 300 basis points.

 In addition to certifications required by applicable statutes and regulations, the following certifications will be required from the borrower: